MatMechLab/AsFem/docs/Tutorial/step-1.md

 hex8, hex20,hex27 // in 3D case
 ```

 If users want to save the mesh created by AsFem, they need to set the "savemesh" option within the "mesh" block to **true**.
 The mesh will be saved as a *.vtu* file named as 'your_input_file_name' + _mesh.vtu (the *.i* extension in the input file name is removed).
-For example, if the input file name is *test.json*, the mesh file name will be *test_mesh.vtu*.
+For example, if the input file name is *test.json*, the mesh fie name will be *test_mesh.vtu*.
+l

 # 2D and 3D mesh